ogordev/42-excellence/piscine/c00/notes.md

 Functions in C are essential for enabling reusability, reducing redundancy, making code modular, providing abstraction functionality, and breaking an extensive program into smaller and simpler pieces

+# calling a function

+To call a function in C, you use the function name followed by the argument list in parentheses.
+Here's a simple example:

 # parameters
 In C, a parameter refers to a variable in a function declaration or definition, while an argument is the actual value passed to the function when it is called.
 Parameters act as placeholders to receive the arguments passed during a function call, and they are also known as formal parameters.
 On the other hand, arguments are the actual values supplied during the function call